-Additionally, the elevators, which were not designed for the heavy usage of a classroom/office building, are old and in constant need of repair.
+Additionally, the elevators, which were not designed for the heavy usage of a classroom/ office building, are old and in constant need of repair.
 Consequently, their maintenance is expensive and continuous.
-Windows on the west stairwell leak severely during storms, to the extent that personnel in the Dean's office post signs warning people not to use the stairs.
+Windows on the west stairwell leak severely during storms to the extent that personnel in the Dean's office post signs warning people not to use the stairs.

 This facility is situated away from the academic core of Ferris State University.
-As a result, students have limited access to the library, other classroom buildings, and administrative, health and extracurricular services.
+As a result, students have limited access to the library, other classroom buildings, and administrative, health, and extracurricular services.
 This more remote location also requires students and faculty to travel between classes, causing traffic congestion and dangerous walking conditions as pedestrians must cross a major thoroughfare.
 These challenges are most severe during the cold, snowy, icy winter months.

-The renovation and expansion of Vandercook Hall will allow for the razing of this deficient facility, which is also articulated in our Master Plan.
+The replacement of Vandercook Hall will allow for the razing of two deficient facilities Bishop and Vandercook Halls, which are articulated in our Master Plan.